Libra loses support from MasterCard, Visa, eBay and Stripe according to reports from multiple news sites. This follows PayPal’s exit last week.

 Dante Disparte, Libra Association Policy Chief, responded to the news as well, saying:

 We are focused on moving forward and continuing to build a strong association of some of the world’s leading enterprises, social impact organizations and other stakeholders.
 We look forward to the inaugural Libra Association Council meeting in just 3 days and announcing the initial members of the Libra Association.

-“If you take this on,” the letters read, “you can expect a high level of scrutiny from regulators not only on Libra-related activities, but on all payment activities.”-The Verge
+“If you take this on,” the letters read, “you can expect a high level of scrutiny from regulators not only on Libra-related activities, but on all payment activities.”

 In response to the news, Libra chief David Marcus, a former president of former Libra Association, PayPal, conceded the news was not “great in the short term,” but “liberating” to “know that you’re on to something when so much pressure builds up.”
 Marcus also casts the news of Mastercard and Visa’s withdrawal from the project as the two payment giants simply waiting until there’s proper “regulatory clarity” on Libra.